hello-nrfcloud/backend/features/SingleCellGeoLocation.feature.md

 # Single-cell geo location

-> The network information sent by the device as part of the `DEVICE` message
+> The network information sent by the device should be used to determine the
-> should be used to determine the approximate device location.
+> approximate device location.

 ## Background